Blue concrete is expensive but might be worth it in the right applications

 The Blue Concrete:

 I knew I wanted blue concrete, specifically Euroblue 418 by Davis Concrete Colors.
 When I specified it I didn’t realize how expensive it was but after I ordered my sample tiles, the client and I fell in love with how it pulled out the blue from the adjacent concrete tiles!
-We ended up ordering about 4.5 yards for the sidewalk, countertop and bench top, to achieve this color you need a ton of pigment.
+We ended up ordering about 4.5 yards for the sidewalk, countertop, and benchtop, to achieve this color you need a ton of pigment.
 To try to cancel out the grey undertones of the concrete, we needed 21 lbs of pigment per yard at 3500 PSI (3 lbs per 94lb bag).
 This ratio changes based on factors such as the PSI and the base concrete color.
-Apparently if you order a white base concrete (also very expensive) and with this pigment it give a truer brighter blue!
+Apparently, if you order a white base concrete (also very expensive) and with this pigment, it gives a truer brighter blue!
 Click here to see an example at the National Harbor Project in Maryland.
 That could be fun for a future project if I found the client with the budget and boldness!

 The Fire Pit Area

-This corner of the yard did not have a direct line of sight to the rest of the entertaining are so I connected the two spaces with the blue concrete sidewalk and 4×4 hacienda colored edging pavers.
+This corner of the yard did not have a direct line of sight to the rest of the entertaining area so I connected the two spaces with the blue concrete sidewalk and 4×4 hacienda-colored edging pavers.
 These edging pavers from Arto Brick also matched the color of the concrete tiles in the main entertaining area pulling these two spaces together.

-This was the first time I used these hexagon pavers and I am glad the client was open to using a handful of different color.
-They are 2″ thick which is perfect for dry setting in the landscape.
+This was the first time I used these hexagon pavers and I am glad the client was open to using a handful of different colors.
+They are 2″ thick which is perfect for dry settings in the landscape.
 Which is a fancy way of saying putting it on the dirt.
-Of course we leveled each one and I’d recommend grading out the whole area before placing them and then using 1/2-1″ of sand under to help level them out if needed.
+Of course, we leveled each one and I’d recommend grading out the whole area before placing them and then using 1/2-1″ of sand under to help level them out if needed.